 What is CRM software?

 Customer relationship management software is your sales team's best friend and primary tool.
 This digital system allows you to organize your company's leads and customers so your sales and marketing team can connect with them directly or through marketing campaigns.
-A CRM system helps you understand what consumers need and shows details from when your team last connected with them.
+The best CRM software helps you understand what consumers need and shows details from when your team last connected with them.

 - A CRM tool can keep you from wasting time, resources and funds connecting with an audience that isn't interested in your product or service.
 With a CRM, you can examine and analyze users' information, needs and behaviors to pinpoint potential customers.
 A marketing campaign targeting these leads can improve your ability to close sales, boost customer engagement and build brand loyalty.